1. Pilgrimage from Gundelsdorf: On the way to Maria Beinberg!

 The 38th pilgrimage from Gundelsdorf to Maria Beinberg took place on October 7, 2025.
 In bright sunshine, 28 participants set out on the journey with a decorative cross.
 As the Augsburger Allgemeine reports, Pastor Thomas Rein accompanied the pilgrims to celebrate Holy Mass in the pilgrimage church, which has been a popular destination for pilgrims since the 16th century and is located in the municipality of Gachenbach.

-Group trip and community experience
+Group travel and community experience

 Further groups from Alberszell and Hohenwart joined us on the route in Scheyern, so that the number of pilgrims rose to a total of 50.
 During a coffee break in Schernbuch, the pilgrims were able to recharge their batteries before arriving in Kirchdorf around 6 p.m.
 The next morning they continued their journey via Haag an der Amper, where another church service took place.
 Four other participants also joined in Moosburg to make a pilgrimage to Vilsheim with the “Hallertauern”.